 Rachel completed her challenge over seven months and raised more than £2,000 for Action for M.E.
 Due to her health some of her walks had to be done in two parts to allow her time to rest.
 We think Rachel is a marvel, and her strength is an inspiration.

-For many, food is the route to their heart.
-A bake sale or coffee morning is a fundraising classic that can bring in a great total.
 Action for M.E. fundraiser Dionne Grover-Jacques raised £100 selling Pimms and cupcakes at her husband Robin’s studio.
 Dionne’s advice is to “keep it simple and save energy.”
-If you don’t have the energy to bake you could ask people to bring or donate items instead
+If you don’t have the energy to bake you could ask people to bring or donate items instead.

-Even simple things, like putting out a collection tin, will help us make a vital difference to the lives of the thousands of people each year who contact us looking for information and support.
-We have collection tins, posters and leaflets we can send out free of charge.
-Is there a local shop, library or a GP surgery near you that might take some materials to help raise awareness of M.E.?
+Even simple things, like putting out a collection tin, will help us make a vital difference to the people we support.
+We have collection tins, posters and leaflets we can send out free of charge for you to put out in local shops, GP surgeries or other places near you.

 Do what works for you.
 If you have your own idea to raise funds and help highlight the reality of M.E., please get in touch.